raphink/CV/skills/skills/go/details.md

-<p>I have been interested in Go every since it came out publicly.</p>
+I have been interested in Go every since it came out publicly.

-<p>When I started using Consul and Docker/Rancher, I finally had the occasion to read code and start contributing in Go.</p>
+When I started using Consul and Docker/Rancher, I finally had the occasion to read code and start contributing in Go.

-<p>I strongly appreciated the thorough approach of this language, combining the speed and robustness of compiled and strongly typed languages with the agility of its structures and interfaces.</p>
+I strongly appreciated the thorough approach of this language, combining the speed and robustness of compiled and strongly typed languages with the agility of its structures and interfaces.